Texas A&M reaches $1M settlement in hiring debacle of Kathleen McElroy

 "To Dr. Alonzo, I am sorry her name was bandied about in the news media four months after the university had cleared her of allegations she had criticized Lt.
 Governor Dan Patrick in a manner that at least one student found offensive.
 The report also corrects the false narrative that I ordered an investigation into Dr. Alonzo and am not a champion of academic freedom because I took one brief, non-threatening phone call from the lieutenant governor.
 The truth is, the university put her on paid leave while it investigated with no initiation or interference from me.
 Further, Dr. Joy Alonzo says she has no issue with how the university handled her case.
 Bottom line, Texas A&M investigated when the University of Texas Medical Branch, where Dr. Alonzo was appearing as a guest lecturer, issued a public statement censuring Dr. Alonzo without providing any evidence, it turned out, and unfortunately still hasn’t retracted that censure."

-The initial discussion of hiring McElroy started in 2022 when there was an email sent asking to bring McElroy on board to work for A&M. In an email dated July 17, 2022, it stated: "we purpose the recruitment of Dr. Kathleen McElroy as a one-year, full-time Visiting Professor and Interim Director of Journalism in the Department of Communications & Journalism."
+The initial discussion of hiring McElroy started in 2022 when an email was sent asking to bring McElroy on board to work for A&M. The email dated July 17, 2022, stated, "We purpose the recruitment of Dr. Kathleen McElroy as a one-year, full-time Visiting Professor and Interim Director of Journalism in the Department of Communications & Journalism."

-On June 13, McElroy signed an appointment letter which stated the position had "'tenure upon arrival' contingent on approval by TAMU, System and Board of Regents."
+On June 13, McElroy signed an appointment letter that stated the position had "'tenure upon arrival' contingent on approval by TAMU, System and Board of Regents."

-However, there was backlash regarding her work at the New York Times that was presented to the A&M Board of Regents.
-In one document that was sent to the regents, it stated that the former Interim Dean for the College of Arts and Sciences at Texas A&M, Jose Bermudez, told McElroy, "that her appointment had 'stirred up a hornet's nest' and warned her not to give up her position at the University of Texas.'"
+However, there was backlash regarding her work at The New York Times that was presented to the A&M Board of Regents.
+One document that was sent to the regents stated that former Interim Dean for the College of Arts and Sciences at Texas A&M, Jose Bermudez told McElroy "that her appointment had 'stirred up a hornet's nest' and warned her not to give up her position at the University of Texas.'"

 The documents also showed that certain alumni groups also objected to her hiring.
 A&M changed their job offer after announcing McElroy was picked in June.
-In one letter on or about June 27 it called for "a multi-year appointment as a Professor of Practice and the other letter provided for a multi-year appointment as Director of the Journalism program in an administrative position."
+One letter on or about June 27 called for "a multi-year appointment as a Professor of Practice and the other letter provided for a multi-year appointment as Director of the Journalism program in an administrative position."

 But A&M did not deliver the new appointment letters to McElroy.
 Instead, it was delayed until the board could meet on July 6.

-Then on July 9, McElroy received updated appointment letters.
+On July 9, McElroy received updated appointment letters.
 One called for the "appointment to the faculty as a Professor of Practice with a 1-year appointment and the other provided for 3-year administrative appointment as Director of the Journalism program."
-The administrative letter talked about "at will status", whereas the faculty letter did not.
+The administrative letter talked about "at will status," whereas the faculty letter did not.
 But Bermudez did not provide the newly updated letters to Blanton for review before sending them to McElroy.

 Sharp released a statement after the conclusion of the investigation into the attempted hiring of McElroy: